amannm/lake-driver/README.md

 ## environment setup
 * make sure you've already used AWS CLI's configure command to add credentials to whatever environment you dev in
 * in the test folder, replace all strings of "build.cauldron.tools" with an existing s3 bucket id of something your previously configured AWS credentials actually have read/write access to
+* use the `LakeDriver.getConnection(...)` methods to create JDBC connections
   * pass a list of TableSpecification defining all "external tables" your query needs to be a valid reference
+  * (optional) specify one of the following Scan classes to configure behavior
+    * `LakeS3GetScan` uses GetObject, full tables are downloaded, both projection and filtering are performed in memory
+    * `LakeS3SelectScan` (default) uses SelectObjectContent, only the required projected columns are downloaded, filtering is done in memory
+    * `LakeS3SelectWhereScan` (experimental) uses SelectObjectContent, both projection and filtering is done on AWS, the results are downloaded, any remaining untranslated filters are applied in memory

 ## todo
 * improve WHERE push-down
 * explore usage of Java Flow API (Reactive Streams)
 * performance profiling, optimization
 * smarter, more comprehensive testing
+* mixed scan mode: some table scans are better GET, others SELECT